 - urinary tract

-When this condition is caused by bacteria, it is also known as bacterial endocarditis.
-In rare cases it can also be caused by fungi or other microorganisms.
+When this condition is caused by bacteria, it’s also known as bacterial endocarditis.
+In rare cases, it can also be caused by fungi or other microorganisms.

 - damage to other organs